lcnr/reference-drafts/src/trait-bounds.md

 r[bound.global]

-A bound which does not use the item's parameters or any higher-ranked lifetimes are considered global.
+Bounds which does not use the item's parameters or any higher-ranked lifetimes are considered global.

 An error is emitted if a global bound cannot be satisfied in an empty environment.